TBD54566975/web5-js/README.md

 ### **`Web5.records.delete(TARGET_DID, PARAMETERS_OBJECT)`**

 Method for deleting a record in the DWeb Node of a provided target DID.
-The target DID and parameters object are required arguments, with the parameters options composed as follows:
+The target DID and parameters object are required arguments, with the parameters object composed as follows:

 - **`author`**  - *`string`*: The decentralized identifier of the DID signing the query.
 This may be the same as the `TARGET_DID` parameter if the target and the signer of the query are the same entity, which is common for an app querying the DWeb Node of its own user.
 - **`message`**  - *`object`*: The properties of the DWeb Node Message Descriptor that will be used to construct a valid DWeb Node message.